-With the the end of school fast approaching and the languid days of summer coming soon, thoughts of potential projects at the family cottage might come to mind.
-If this is the summer you might tackle a renovation, here are a couple key essentials to keep in mind:
+Whether you wait until the end of school or until until the end of summer, if you have a cottage there is no end of potential projects to tackle.
+If this is the summer you might tackle a cottage renovation, here are a couple of key essentials to keep in mind:

 In a similar way, I went with the beautiful Delta Trinsic faucet with an integrated pull down spout that provides great function along with a touch sensor allowing you to just tap the faucet anywhere to turn it on.
 Where possible, appliances and fixtures are where I like to invest my renovation dollars in kitchens as they are the elements that get so heavily used and enjoyed for functional purposes.

-In my books white is so essential to a cottage space.
-White reflects natural light so well, it acts as a neutral for other elements and really is a timeless and classic design principle in a kitchen.
-Even if your renovation budget only includes paint this year, consider a coat of fresh white paint on the walls, trim, and ceiling to freshen up the space and allow the natural beauty of the outdoors to bring in all the colour.
+In my books, white is so essential to a cottage space.
+White reflects natural light so well, it acts as a neutral for other elements, and really is a timeless and classic design principle in a kitchen.
+Even if your cottage renovation budget only includes paint this year, consider a coat of fresh white paint on the walls, trim, and ceiling to freshen up the space and allow the natural beauty of the outdoors to bring in all the colour.